smart-data-lake/smart-data-lake/docs/reference/deploymentOptions.md

 ---

 Smart Data Lake Builder is built to run anywhere.
-It can be run in as as java application using e.g. spark-submit OR in a container, as shown in [Getting Started](../getting-started/setup.md).
+It can be run as java application using e.g. spark-submit or in a container, as shown in [Getting Started](../getting-started/setup.md).

 It can be run locally, on your server or in a large cluster to leverage the resources of your on-premise or cloud infrastructure.